puppetlabs/puppetlabs-peadm/documentation/provision.md

 1. Install Bolt on a jumphost.
 This can be the master, or any other system.
 2. Download or git clone the peadm module and put it somewhere on the jumphost. e.g. ~/modules/peadm.
 3. Download or git clone the module dependencies, and put them somewhere on the jumphost. e.g. ~/modules/stdlib, ~/modules/node\_manager, etc.
-4. Ensure the hostname of each system is set correctly, to the same value that will be used to connect to the system, and refer to the system as.
-If the hostname is not set as expected the installation plan will refuse to continue.
-5. Create an inventory file with connection information.
+4. Create an inventory file with connection information.
 Example included below.
-6. Create a parameters file.
+5. Create a parameters file.
 Example included below.
-7. Run the peadm::provision plan with the inputs created.
+6. Run the peadm::provision plan with the inputs created.
 Example:

         bolt plan run peadm::provision \
           --inventory inventory.yaml \